Audiveris/audiveris/docs/_pages/ui_tools/text.md

 - [ ] Support for lyrics (assumed to be located below the related staff)
 - [x] Support for lyrics even located above staff

-Chord names and Lyrics are special items, this is the reason why their recognition must be explicitly selected to avoid collateral damages of the OMR engine when they are not desired.
+Chord names and lyrics are special items; this is the reason why their recognition must be explicitly selected to avoid collateral damages of the OMR engine when they are not desired.

 ### Manual OCR

-Tesseract OCR can also be launched manually on a glyph(s) selection by pressing one of two buttons provided in the `Physicals` family of the shape palette:
+Tesseract OCR can also be launched manually on a glyph(s) selection by pressing one of two buttons provided in the `Physicals` family of the Shape palette:
 * The `lyric` button,
 * The `text` button.